viru1992/clariti-playwright-assignment/README.md

 # Playwright Test Automation – SauceDemo

-Automated tests for the SauceDemo application using Playwright and TypeScript with Allure reporting.
+Automated tests for the SauceDemo application using Playwright and TypeScript with Allure advanced reporting.

 ## Project Overview